 - Table is heavy & not easy to move

-Coming from one of the largest brands in ping pong is a table that tops our list.
+Coming from one of the largest brands in ping pong is one of the most popular indoor tables of the last 5 years.
 The STIGA Advantage is one of the most versatile rollaway tables that would suit the majority of amateur players.

-The STIGA advantage is made to regulation size using a durable 1.5” powder coated steel.
-It also boasts a 1.5” resin apron to prevent the table from warping its shape.
-Being an entry level table it does not match the quality of steel or sturdiness of professional tables.
+The STIGA advantage is made to regulation size using a durable 1.5 inch steel legs and frame.
+It also boasts a 1.5 inch resin apron to prevent the table from warping its shape.
+Being an entry level table it does not match the quality of steel or sturdiness of a professional table.
 But for the recreational player it’s well made and is excellent value for money.

-The table top is ⅝” in thickness and is made from high density MDF.
+The table top is ⅝ inch in thickness and is made from high density MDF.
 After playing on this table for several days we found the bounce to be impressive and one of the best in this class.
-The STIGA Advantage also comes in a ¾” and 1” table top.
+The STIGA Advantage also comes in a ¾ inch and 1 inch table top.

-Other aspects we liked include the smoothness of the table surface and playing lines.
+Other aspects we liked include the smoothness of the playing surface and lines.
 These help give a consistent bounce and provide a quality feel.
-We were impressed with the professional grade clamp on net set, which would even surprise those in the market for a high-end table.
+We were impressed with the tournament grade clamp on net set, which would even surprise those in the market for a high-end table.
 The STIGA Advantage also features a single player playback position option.

 Comparing the STIGA Advantage to the JOOLA indoor you will find more similarities than differences.
 Yet, the sturdiness of the frame score high and make the STIGA advantage our best entry level table tennis table.